 You can rent bicycles at Jumpru & Hunsvotti , a small marine shop at the harbour near the bridge to Moominworld.

 Housed in three old wooden buildings dating from the 18th century, Naantali Museum casts a light on disappearing trades such as...

 Crossing the bridge from town takes you into the downright delightful world of the Moomins, one of Finland’s most famous families.
 Even...

 This favourite spot is a restored spa pavilion that offers the best buffets in town, with plentiful hot and cold choices.
 The pierside...

-The only building remaining from the Convent of the Order of Saint Birgitta is the massive Convent Church, which towers above the harbour.
-The church was completed in 1462 though its baroque stone tower dates from 1797.
+Medieval Naantali grew up around the Catholic Convent of the Order of Saint Birgitta, which was dissolved after the 1527 Reformation.
+The only building that remains today is the massive Convent Church, which towers above the harbour.
+The church was completed in 1462, though its baroque stone tower dates from 1797.
 The interior is surprisingly wide, with elegant vaulting and a very handsome 17th-century pulpit depicting the apostles and evangelists in a blaze of colour.
 Also noteworthy is the carved 15th-century polychrome wood triptych behind the altar and an evocative wooden head of Christ below it.
-Recent archaeological digs around the church revealed more than 2000 pieces of jewellery, coins and other relics that appear in the museum.
+Archaeological digs around the church unearthed more than 2000 pieces of jewellery, coins and other relics now in the museum.